 After looking around the distillery, we headed back to the visitor centre to have a wee tasting.
 The new make spirit was tasty for a young thing.
 The nose was quite perfumed with nice smoke on the palate and more especially on the finish.
 I could drink this stuff, but was much happier to try the 16 year old next - fruit followed by smoke.
 David talked a bit about the double maturation policies for some of the Diageo malts Distillers Editions.
 They tend to be quite specific to provide clarity between the brands - Cragganmore Distillers Edition has an extra maturation in port casks; Lagavulin in PX sherry; Talisker in Amoroso; Clynelish in oloroso.
 We tried a 17 year old Lagavulin, double matured in PX sherry casks.
 It was delicious, with lots of sticky toffee, raisins and Christmas pudding character; then lovely smoke to follow up!
 David dug into his whisky and food passion pot and suggested serving it chilled right down to accompany a hot sweet dessert.
 Oh my!

 Next up, we tasted some of the 2012, 14 year old Feis Ile single cask whisky, which had matured in a fino sherry cask.
 This one was peaty all the way through and completely different in character.
 The 12 year old cask strength was lovely with a bit of water to soften it up.
 Iain joined us at this point and we took a wander into one of the dunnage warehouses, all damp and dank and cold.
-While you wouldn't want this flooring in your basement, whisky barrels love this stuff!
-Iain pointed out three casks each containing 550 litres and mentioned that the duty recently paid on the lot amounted to £18,033.
-He was quite specific!

 In the warehouse, we tasted some really interesting whisky from individual casks - an 8 year old from a bodega cask, already showing fine Lagavulin character; a 19 year old that was fantastic; and a 14 year old, which was smoother and softer than the 14 year old Feis Ile bottling I had tried earlier.
 Finally, I tasted from a 1966 cask, and a 1982 cask.
 I think the 1966 is kept there as an experiment, as it had lost character, aroma and flavour - definitely past its best.
 Iain agreed, although he did tell me in his lilting island voice that some of the ladies like that one.
 The 30 year old was in the category of "finest whiskies I've ever tasted" - superbly balanced, luscious, elegant - a fine product of a cold, damp place!